Azure-Samples/AzureStack-AdminPowerShell-OMSIntegration/README.md

 # AzureStack-AdminPowerShell-OMSIntegration

-A common ask from Microsoft Azure Stack customers is how can they integrate the operational and usage data from multiple Azure Stack deployments with OMS?
-This project provides an example of how customers can build their own integration to use OMS and PowerBI to visualize operational and usage data.
+A common ask from Microsoft Azure Stack customers is how can they integrate the operational and usage data from multiple Azure Stack deployments with OMS.
+This project provides an example of how customers can build their own custom integration with OMS and PowerBI to visualize operational and usage data.

 ## Features